 Stateline skateboarders and volunteers battle through the heat to fix up the Washington Park Community Center Skate Park.

-for the organization "Friends of the
+It's for the organization "Friends of the

 Tracy White of "Friends of the Skate Park" says "I just want it to look really nice so put some new screws in, and re-install the skate light surface we just got, which makes it's nice and safe.